 Ecommerce Keyword Research

 It sets the basis for all the following optimization tasks on your website.
 For example, you need to have a list of your keywords ready before you start to optimize your product and category pages.
-With that being said, here’s how you can find search terms for your site:
+That said, here’s how you can find search terms for your site:

 Explore Keyword Research Options